lorenzosquadrani/lorenzosquadrani.github.io/_notes/informatics/linux/bash_scripting.md

 where the squared brackets denotes optional parts of the syntax.
 When a simple command is provided to bash, bash uses the `name` to try and find a: (1) function or (2) builtin or (3) program.
-The first it looks if in the list of all the previously defined functions there is a function matching the name.
+First it looks whether in the list of all the previously defined functions there is a function matching the name.
-If not, it looks if the name matches any of the builtin (which are small operations built into bash, so that it does not need an external program to do that).
+If not, it looks whether the name matches any of the builtin (which are small operations built into bash, so that it does not need an external program to do that).
 Finally, it looks among all the programs contained in the `PATH`.
 If no function, builtin nor program is found that matches the name, bash shows the error message `bash: name: command not found`.